Mature Masculine

 Hustler signs:

-• Deciding before gathering enough facts or input
+• Deciding before gathering enough facts

 • Mistaking speed for wisdom

-• Refusing to reconsider, even when proved wrong by clear evidence
+• Refusing to reconsider when proved wrong

 • Overruling others to "just get it done"

-• Using decisiveness to escape uncertainty or uncomfortable feelings
+• Using decisiveness to escape uncertainty

 Passive Shadow: The Chump

-Decisiveness collapses here into chronic indecision.
+Decisiveness collapses into chronic indecision.

 Chump signs:

-• Researching endlessly, needing “more information” for every step
+• Researching endlessly, needing "more information"

 • Waiting for certainty that never comes

-• Reversing decisions repeatedly, cycling in circles
+• Reversing decisions repeatedly

-• Letting life decide by default rather than shaping your own path
+• Letting life decide by default

 Near Enemies of Decisiveness